For compassionate and thoughtful interventions against the horrors of suffering in the near and distant future

 The Future Holds Hope for a World Without Suffering

 To better understand suffering and well-being we explore the underlying conceptual, biological and psycho-social mechanisms of sentient experiences.
+We combine this understanding with strategic action and a collaborative, interdisciplinary approach.

 Through this website, we share insights into suffering cause areas and promising initiatives for people to get involved.
-We attend conferences to expand our networks and advocate for the most promising interventions, and organise online and in-person events to foster collaboration, networking and community growth.

 Further readings on why to care for suffering the most: